lanyshi/portfolio/README.md

 * [__Django__: _Weather App_](https://github.com/lanyshi/django-weather-app)

 ## Interests
-* Object Oriented Programming
+* Object-Oriented Programming
-* Web development: Django, JavaScript and Node.js
+* Web development: _Django, JavaScript and Node.js_
 * Problem solving

 ## My Checklist
-This is a list of objectives by [Ginny Fahs](https://blog.prototypr.io/wondering-if-youre-a-real-developer-yet-try-making-a-bucket-list-281275482155) to meet while becoming a developer.
+This is a list of objectives by [Ginny Fahs](https://blog.prototypr.io/wondering-if-youre-a-real-developer-yet-try-making-a-bucket-list-281275482155) I follow while becoming a software developer.
 - [x] Open the computer’s terminal
 - [x] Use a text editor (bonus points if you have a specific reason for choosing it)
 - [x] Use some keyboard shortcuts